Stink Bugs, Brown Marmorated and Green

 Typically seen on: Tomatoes, berries, grapes, artichokes, corn, along with some ornamentals.

 Controls: Hand-picking; stink bug traps.
-Consider planting “trap crops” such as sunflowers or legumes near your susceptible plants in order to keep them away from them.
+Consider planting “trap crops” such as sunflowers or legumes near your susceptible plants.
+That can keep them away.

 Additional information: Washington State University Pest Watch: Brown Marmorated Stink Bug, Oregon State University Brown Marmorated Stink Bug, and Washington University State Extension Brown Marmorated Stink Bug.